-St. Michael’s Veteran’s Center empowers veterans toward healthy reintegration with their families and communities through permanent housing and supportive services.
+St. Michael’s Veteran’s Center (SMVC) empowers veterans toward healthy reintegration with their families and communities through permanent housing and supportive services.

 Our campus is a home and a community where veterans can live their best lives and give back to their community.